tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Azure.md

 Be sure to replace "MACHINE_NAME" with the name of your staging machine, e.g. "stage".

-### Build and Run The ASP.Net container ###
+### Build and Run The Web Application Container ###

-The process for building and runing the ASP.Net container is the same.
-Run the following commands in your Windows Bash shell:
+The process for building and runing the web application container is the same.
+Run the following commands in your Bash shell:

     cd ..
     cd asp
-	docker build -t asp:0.1.0
+	docker build -t web:0.1.0
 	docker run -td -p 80:80 --link stage_rest:rest --name=web web:0.1.0

 Once the container is running you can visit the web frontend at: